Should You Have Your Wisdom Teeth Removed?

 Wisdom teeth are the last set of molars to develop.
 Yours may show up anywhere between the ages of 17 and 25.
 They may erupt through the gums or they may not, but they will eventually make their presence known one way or another.

 Does everyone need to have their wisdom teeth removed?
 Perhaps, but not necessarily.
-Here’s what you need to know about wisdom teeth and what to expect.
+Here’s what you need to know about wisdom teeth removal and what to expect.

 What Are Wisdom Teeth?